arunaelentari/notes/README.md

 ## **Welcome!**
 The purpose of these notes is to share with others my learning process as a complete beginner with no background in programming.
-The notes will have two tracks: one focusing on the Go language itself and another on the tools for implementing, storing Go.
+The notes have two tracks: one focusing on the Go language itself and another on the tools associated with Go.
-We will first start in [Go playground](https://play.golang.org/) to learn Go basics before moving to a terminal.
+I suggest you first start in [Go playground](https://play.golang.org/) to learn Go basics before moving to work in a terminal.
 We will start with a very simple program and build upon it as we learn new concepts.
+The goal is eventually to have a complex program whose components you can fully understand since you built it from the ground up.
+To learn more about go, visit [Go website](https://golang.org/).

 ## **Go from start**
-The way I see it, Go is a language made up of many packages.
-To learn more about go, visit [Go website](https://golang.org/).
+Go is a language made up of many packages.
+There are about 40 packages total.
+A typical Go package contains various functions, methods, types and other things that you can import into your own program.
+Let's start with a simple program in [Go playground](https://play.golang.org/):
-If you are a complete beginner and feel intimidated by programming (as I have been and still am), I suggest you start exploring in [Go playground](https://play.golang.org/).
-There you don't have to worry about terminals.

-Here is an example of a simple Go program:
 ```
 package main